ILIAS-eLearning/ILIAS/components/ILIAS/Test/PRIVACY.md

 ### Test - data being presented while performing a test

 While performing a test, the 'Name' of the participant himself is shown, if the 'Exam View' and it's sub-option 'Show Name of Participant' is activated.

+When a test is performed in person, the presentation of this information can be used for validating the logged in account.

 ### Settings